Indie Lee Essential Body Lotion Review

 Review

-Highly moisturizing: Indie Lee Essential Body Lotion has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, Indie Lee Essential Body Lotion is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 4.6 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈4.0%), and a very high occlusivity of 8.6 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Carthamus Tinctorius (Safflower) Seed Oil (est. ≈6.0%).